oopsmonk/documentation/utils/0.1/community/one-command-tangle/overview.md

 The IRI node receives transactions, validates them, and keeps an up-to-date record of users' balances.

 At regular intervals, Compass sends the IRI node zero-value transactions called [milestones](root://getting-started/0.1/network/the-tangle.md#milestones) that reference other transactions.
 Any transaction that's referenced by a milestone is considered confirmed.
-At this point, the node updates any balances that were affected by the confirmed transaction.
+At this point, the IOTA node updates any balances that were affected by the confirmed transaction.

 The total supply of tokens are stored on the first address of this seed: `SEED99999999999999999999999999999999999999999999999999999999999999999999999999999`.